alexwine36/Portfolio/apps/portfolio/content/projects/customer-surveys/index.md

   packages --> |Formats Emails|email
 ```

-Using a monorepo for this project efficiently allowed type sharing between projects.
+Using a Monorepo for this project efficiently allowed type sharing between projects.
 The Pulumi package uses Step Functions and a Rest API to expose endpoints to the dashboard.

 ### State Machine